YangGaoUQ/DCRNet/README.md

 ```

 ## <span id="head8"> Train new DCRNet </span>
-1. Prepare and preocess your data with the code provided in folder 'MatlabCodes':
+1. Prepare and preprocess your data with the code provided in folder 'MatlabCodes':
 ```matlab
     matlab -nodispaly -r PrepareTrainingData
 ```